AmyOShea/MS3-Cocktail-Hour/README.md

 [Neon Tubes](https://befonts.com/neon-tubes-neon-light-font-free.html) by [guxjohn](https://befonts.com/author/guxjohn) fit perfectly with the neon light theme but is something to be used sparingly - I want to keep this just just headings and accents.
 I think too much of this would become tacky very quickly.

 [Raleway](https://fonts.google.com/specimen/Raleway?preview.text_type=custom&preview.text=Collections&query=Raleway) is the chosen font for the majority of the text.
-In comparrison to Noeon Tubes, it is quite simple ansd offers a contrasting elegance.
+In comparison to Neon Tubes, it is quite simple and offers a contrasting elegance.

 ### Imagery

 Imagery is an important part of the user experience.
 Any user that uploads recipes has to accompany it with an image.
-And when browsing the recipes and collections, this image is the main selling point of the recipe so it's the prominant feature of the recipe card.
+And when browsing the recipes and collections, this image is the main selling point of the recipe so it's the prominent feature of the recipe card.

 Another visual element is the banners on the recipe and collections pages.
 One some of them, a cocktail image was best.
-But for others, a visual element that envoked a feeling was more appropriate.
-If this site were going into full prduction, the site owner/admin would be in charge of this.
+But for others, a visual element that evoked a feeling was more appropriate.
+If this site were going into full production, the site owner/admin would be in charge of this.

 Lastly is the neon effect.
 It ties into the nightlife theme so well and I decided to use it across all pages.
 I think doing this makes the site visually cohesive throughout.